Nixxs/cora/README.md

 - change visualisation depending on sleeping or not sleeping
 - Display logging output in the visualiser
 - ~~Make it easier to setup the project from scratch (use poetry)~~
+- setup the project so it can be used from pypi
+    - known issues:
+        - the .env values need to be handled in the main.py and then passed to cora_engine.start(). from there we need to pass them down to all the relevant functions that need them.
 - Report daily schedule skill function
 - Allow cora to monitor things and report back/notify as events occur (third thread)
 - Make unit tests